 - Affordability and Equity grant program - Provides support to faculty who want to adopt, adapt, or create open educational resources (OER).
 Rolling application deadlines.

-- Course-related Library class instruction - Subject liaisons will arrange instruction for individual classes.
+- Course-related Library class instruction - Teaching & Learning staff and Subject Liaisons will arrange instruction for individual classes.

 - Special Collections class visits and instruction - Instructional sessions using the wealth of materials in our Special Collections Library.

 - Chapters, articles, and full films can be requested directly in Virgo.